lhypds/pdfmd/README.md

 pdfmd
 =====

-This tool uses Azure AI Document Intelligence to extract and convert text and tables from PDFs into Markdown, and crops images within the PDF—all optimized for input into generative AI systems.
+This tool extract and convert text and tables from PDFs into Markdown, and crops images within the PDF—all optimized for input into generative AI systems.

 Setup